INTERCORP FINANCIAL SERVICES, - GuruFocus.com

 PR Newswire

 LIMA, Peru, Jan.
-26, 2023 /PRNewswire/ -- Intercorp Financial Services Inc. ("IFS" or "the Company") (BVL/NYSE: IFS) announced today that it will host its Fourth Quarter 2022 earnings conference call & video webcast presentation.
+27, 2023 /PRNewswire/ -- Intercorp Financial Services Inc. ("IFS" or "the Company") (BVL/NYSE: IFS) announced today that due to unexpected scheduling conflicts, it has rescheduled its Fourth Quarter 2022 earnings conference call & video webcast presentation.

 Presenting for IFS: